decidim/decidim/docs/advanced/endorsable.md

 There is already a concern with this two methods: `Decidim::WithEndorsablePermissions`.

 ## Public view

-### The "Endorse" button in the right-side action card
+### The "Endorse" button
+Appears in the right-side action card of a detail (show).
+It allows the user to endorse with each of its identities, the personal one, and the user's user_groups, if any.

+### EndorsableHelper

 ### The endorsements count cell
 ### The list of endorsers